 4. Understand their plan to get you to the finish line (before you sign the dotted line)

 Even in an initial meeting, after you walk an attorney through your case they should have at least a rough plan for how they’ll get you to the divorce outcome you seek.
 If they don’t bring up strategy, you should.
 Some lawyers run to court for every little thing in a divorce.
 If that does/doesn’t feel right to you, ask how often they typically find themselves in court during the divorce process.
 Are you anticipating a heated child custody battle?
 Ask your lawyer how they’ve helped clients reach an acceptable outcome when they’ve worked in similar situations in the past.
-Use your free initial consultation to get a sense of how the attorney will get you the resolution you want.

 Quick tip:Your divorce strategy might change.
 And that’s ok.
 But if your lawyer is known for only one type of practice (e.g. “most aggressive lawyer in town”) then she may be good in court but that doesn’t necessarily make for cost-effective, strategic representation.